*NOW UPDATED FOR 2015!

 Now that you have your copy of the spreadsheet, here is how you use it.

 You need to save your receipts every time you buy groceries.
 Either input them in the spreadsheet as soon as you get home, or put them somewhere you will remember and input them at the end of the week.

-The only fields you need to fill out are the light green shaded boxes.
+The only fields you need to fill out are the light blue shaded boxes.
 That’s it!!
 Everything else is automatically calculated for you.
-At the top in the yellow fields you can see your average weekly spending as well as your year to date (YTD) totals.
-This spreadsheet is made for 2014, but it is easy to update it for next year.
+At the top in the pink fields you can see your average weekly spending as well as your year to date (YTD) totals.
+This spreadsheet is made for 2015, but it is easy to update it for next year.
 Just create a new copy and update the week ending dates.
 I also hope to have a new version prepared every year.